-What is it like to move to Granada, Spain?
-To start a new life in a foreign country?
+What is it like to move to and live in Granada, Spain?

-I therefore loved doing this interview with Nina about her experiences moving to and living in Spain and I hope her story will inspire you to at least pay this country a visit!
+I, therefore, loved doing this interview with Nina about her experiences moving to and living in Granada.

 Name: Nina Bosken

 “I moved to Granada because I wanted to live in Europe and practice my Spanish.

 Prior to moving to Spain, I spent a year at a bilingual job working with the Hispanic community of my city.
 I already spoke Spanish at an intermediate level when I arrived and simply wanted to continue to perfect my Spanish.